gsidgsidgsid

 "Today marks a critically important milestone in the fight against AIDS.
 For the first time, we have proof that a vaccine can provide protection against HIV infection in humans.
 These results offer new hope that it's possible to develop a highly effective vaccine with the power to break the back of the AIDS pandemic.
 The scientific community must move with speed and urgency to build upon these findings.
 To accelerate the pace of progress, it will be essential to expand research striving for incremental improvements on this initial success.
 This will be a worldwide effort."

-- Dr. Tachi Yamada, president of the Global Health Program at the Bill & Melinda Gates Foundation
+- Dr. Tachi Yamada, the president of the Global Health Program at the Bill & Melinda Gates Foundation in 2009

 The RV144 Trial: Background